tiry/nuxeo-helm-chart/README.md

 ## Helm 3

-Helm3 needs to be available in your environment.
+Helm3 needs to be available in your (client environment).

 ## Install ingress controler Nginx

+You need to deploy an ingress controller in your K8S cluster.
+We use nginx in order to be as platform agnostic as possible.

     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/kind/deploy.yaml